tmtsoftware/esw/docs/src/main/scripts/dsl/constructs/fsm.md

 :   @@snip [Fsm.kts](../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/Fsm.kts) { #state-transition-on-re-evaluation }

 In the example above, the FSM is in LOW state.
-If the temperature is below 20, then there won't be any state transition, and the FSM in remain in the LOW state.
+If the temperature is below 20, then there won't be any state transition, and the FSM remain in the LOW state.
 A change in temperature after that will re-evaluate the "LOW" state again and if the temperature is greater than or equal to 20, then current state will change to HIGH.
 In the example `temperature` is an @ref:[event based variable](#event-based-variables) which enables re-evaluation of the current state on changes in temperature value.